 - Give our body the energy to heal

-Without efficient rest, you can slow your healing and cause yourself injury.
-For the best results, take it easy and follow recovery guidelines.
+Without sufficient rest, you can slow your healing process and potentially cause yourself injury.
+For optimal results, take it easy and follow the recovery guidelines.

 What to expect from gynecomastia surgery

 Your surgeon will assess your surgical and aspirational needs.
-At this point, you will be told if you need both liposuction and glands removal and how the surgery will be carried out.
-At this consultation, you can ask any question you may have.
+At this point, you will be told if you need liposuction and gland removal and how the surgery will be carried out.
+During this consultation, you are welcome to ask any questions you may have.

 A typical procedure will mean the patient is placed under general anaesthesia.
 Once you have been anaesthetised, an incision is made around the nipples.
-This is known as a Websters incision.
-Glandular tissue and excess skin will be precisely removed, and the skin is closed with dissolvable stitches.
-After the surgery, it is normal to experience mild discomfort, bruising and swelling, but don’t worry – this will normally go away after a few days.
+This is known as a Webster’s incision.
+Glandular tissue and excess skin will be precisely removed, and the skin will be closed with dissolvable stitches.
+After the surgery, it is expected to experience mild discomfort, bruising and swelling, but don’t worry – this will generally go away after a few days.
 Any discomfort can be easily controlled with over-the-counter painkillers such as paracetamol.
 Full recovery after the procedure takes around 6 weeks.
-During this time, avoid strenuous activity to promote healing.
-You will be reviewed by your surgeon at six weeks to assess your gynaecomastia results.
+During this time, avoid strenuous activity to promote healing and recovery.
+Your surgeon will review you at six weeks to assess the results of your gynaecomastia.

 Am I suitable for gynecomastia surgery?